barmiro/SYSH/README.md

 > Does SYSH need to use HTTPS?

-No. Even though Spotify introduced an HTTPS requirement for redirect URIs in April of 2025, you can run SYSH over plain HTTP.
+No. Even though Spotify introduced an HTTPS requirement for redirect URIs in April 2025, you can run SYSH over plain HTTP.
 The Android client uses a built-in transparent proxy to handle Spotify's redirects using 127.0.0.1 - a loopback address which is exempt from the requirement.
 That's why, regardless of your server's protocol, address or port number, you have to set http://127.0.0.1:5754/callback as the redirect URI in your Spotify Developer Dashboard.

 > Is using HTTP secure?